pdmosses/metaborg.github.io/docs/references/pipelines/expressions.md

 The expressions are the arguments to the function.
 They must match the number of parameters that the function declared and they must be subtypes of the parameters.

-The type of a call is the type of the declared function, where generic parameters are replaced with their corresponding generic arguments.
+The type of a call is the type of the declared function, where type parameters are replaced with their corresponding type arguments.

 ??? example "Return type is a generic parameter"
     ```PIE